cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 JMX Monitoring
 ..............

-The JMX feature expose Elasticsearch metrcis over JMX, allowing to monitor Elasticsearch cluster, index shards, threadpool and networks activities.
+The JMX feature exposes Elasticsearch metrcis over JMX, allowing monitoring the Elasticsearch cluster, index shards, threadpool and networks activities.
 You can browse these metrics with various JMX clients like `VisualVM <https://visualvm.github.io/>`_ or `jmxterm <http://wiki.cyclopsgroup.org/jmxterm/>`_.

 JMXTerm example :